 So, Don, what do they taste like?

 Deep fried candy bars are not the only fried foods loved by the Scots.
-It's not difficult to find a chippy where cheeseburgers, pre-baked pizzas, haggis puddings, black puddings, pineapple rings, bananas, ice cream, and even pickled eggs are dipped in fish batter and deep fried to a crispy delicacy.
+It's not difficult to find a chippy where precooked cheeseburgers, pizzas, haggis, black puddings, along with pineapple rings, bananas, ice cream, and even pickled eggs are dipped in fish batter and deep fried to create a crispy delicacy.

 The ClamShell Fish and Chip Shop is at 148 High Street on the Royal Mile, just a few doors east from St. Giles' Cathedral.
 Be sure to visit it when you're in Edinburgh.
 The Battered Mars Bar costs £3.00, at the time of writing.

 The Fish (Haddock) with Chips and mushy peas is said to be excellent at the ClamShell, but their Braveheart Pizza (cheese, tomato, haggis and onion), and the Haggis Pudding with Chips are choices that I would really like to try when next in Edinburgh.
 I can't help it, folks, I really love haggis!

-Until you can visit Edinburgh and try this Scottish delicacy for yourself, use the deep fried Mars bar recipe above to make your own.
+Until you can visit Edinburgh and try this Scottish delicacy for yourself, use the deep fried Mars bar recipe above to make your own crispy treats.
 You'll love trying them!